monopole/snt/030_basics/300_dockerize.md

 # Make docker images

-Kubernetes is built to allow nodes to pull their images from a server.
+Kubernetes is built to allow nodes to pull their images from a container registry (a server that stores and returns images).

 [Google container registry]: http://gcr.io

+Running a local demo using minikube implicitly means running a docker daemon inside minikube.

+When the kubernetes running inside the minikube VM attempts to pull an image to run a pod, it will consult the docker cache in said VM.

+The trick to remaining completely local is

+ 1. configure your local docker client to talk to the docker deamon in the running minikube - pushing images to it rather than to some cloud registry,

+ 2. create pods with `imagePullPolicy: IfNotPresent`

-Below make a choice between running a local server vs. using the [Google container registry].
+Below make a choice between using the registry that minikube a local registry vs. using the [Google container registry].

-For demos or tests, it makes more sense to use a local registry.

 <!-- @defineRegistryContainerHostEnvVar -->
 ```
 # Pick one
-TUT_CON_HOST=gcr.io
-TUT_CON_HOST=localhost:5000
+TUT_CON_HOST="gcr.io"
+TUT_CON_HOST=""
 ```

 Define an image tag to use as an argument to various